Grand Theft Auto Online: 2022

 On 13 January 2022, a new Adversary Mode featuring Franklin and Lamar was added to the game.
 There was no public announcement from Rockstar regarding the mode, which Kotakus Zack Zwiezen partly attributed to the ongoing #SaveRedDeadOnline campaign, in which numerous players criticized Rockstar for the lack of new content in Red Dead Online compared to Grand Theft Auto Online.
-The Criminal Enterprises, released on 26 July, added new missions which see players assuming the role of IAA agents to investigate the recent increase of gasoline prices in San Andreas, as well as an expansion to several previously released businesses—cargo warehouses, biker clubhouses, bunkers, and nightclubs.
-The update also introduced a number of new vehicles, customization options, and long-requested quality-of-life improvements, such as an increased payout and lower setup cost for older Heists, a reworked Interaction Menu, and the ability to sell products from all businesses in non-public sessions.
-Several other features, such as a car showroom which allows players to test drive vehicles before purchasing them, were introduced in the weeks following the update's release.
+The Criminal Enterprises, released on 26 July, added new missions which see players assuming the role of IAA agents, as well as an expansion to several previously released businesses—cargo warehouses, biker clubhouses, bunkers, and nightclubs.
+The update also introduced a number of new vehicles, customization options, and long-requested quality-of-life improvements, such as an increased payout and lower setup cost for older heists, a reworked Interaction Menu, and the ability to sell products from all businesses in non-public sessions.
+Other features, such as a car showroom which allows players to test drive vehicles before purchasing them, were introduced in the weeks following the update's release.

 Los Santos Drug Wars, released on 13 December, introduced new story missions, vehicles, and clothing items, as well as a new social place, "The Freakshop", an abandoned warehouse frequented by juggalos which doubles as a storage for a mobile drug lab, also added with the update.
-The lab functions similarly to other passive businesses in the game, and can be upgraded to increase its productiveness by completing a new type of side missions, "Fooligan Jobs".
+The lab functions similarly to other passive businesses in the game, and can be upgraded to increase its productiveness by completing a new type of side missions: Fooligan Jobs.
 The update also featured several quality-of-life improvements, such as an increased payout for the smuggling business and the ability to hide phone contacts.
 On 22 December, new Christmas-themed weapons and clothing items were added for a limited time, along with snowman collectibles and two random events (one inspired by the 1988 film Die Hard and the other by Dr. Seuss' Grinch character) that have a chance of triggering in the open world.